prei007/allegRo/README.md

 devtools::install_github("prei007/allegRo")
 ```

+The orginal version (no longer maintained, it seems) can be installed with `devtools::install_github("baasman/allegRo")`.

 ### An introduction to the basic function supported by allegRo

 We'll start off with creating a connection to the server, and specifying our credentials.
 For example, my test server is located on "localhost:10059", so that is where I'll be pointing it too.
 By specifying the testConnection = TRUE we can perform a simple get command to ensure we a receiving a response from the server.